docker/docs/ee/ucp/admin/configure/external-auth/index.md

 | No simple pagination  | If your LDAP server doesn't support pagination.                                                                                                                           |
 | Just-In-Time User Provisioning | Whether to create user accounts only when users log in for the first time.
 The default value of `true` is recommended.
 If you upgraded from UCP 2.0.x, the default is `false`. |

+> Note
+>
-> **Note**: LDAP connections using certificates created with TLS v1.2 do not currently advertise support for sha512WithRSAEncryption in the TLS handshake which leads to issues establishing connections with some clients.
+> LDAP connections using certificates created with TLS v1.2 do not currently advertise support for sha512WithRSAEncryption in the TLS handshake which leads to issues establishing connections with
+> some clients.
 Support for advertising sha512WithRSAEncryption will be added in UCP 3.1.0.

 ![](../../../images/ldap-integration-1.png){: .with-border}

 Click **Confirm** to add your LDAP domain.

 To integrate with more LDAP servers, click **Add LDAP Domain**.

 ## LDAP user search configurations